 The minor in social welfare is primarily intended for students who plan to enter a related field or who are simply interested in the field of social work because of its significance to modern society.
 The minor is not a professional degree program.
-It consists of 18 semester hours of social work to include SCWK 200, 305, 306, 321, and 6 hours of social work electives.
+It consists of 15 semester hours of social work to include SCWK 200, 305, 306, 321, and 3 hours of social work electives.
+A minimum grade of C- is required in each course.